decretist/Dissertation/Chapter4/chapter4.md

-In keeping with the previous emails in this series, I'll note that Google Scholar shows that Ziolkowski's article has been cited 23 times, considerably less than Ken's "Bartolomeo de las Casas and the Tradition of Medieval Law", but better than the Cooper and Pearsall paper on Gawain that started this conversation.
+In keeping with the previous emails in this series, I'll note that Google Scholar shows that Ziolkowski's article has been cited 23 times, considerably less than Ken's "Bartolomeo de las Casas and the Tradition of Medieval Law," but better than the Cooper and Pearsall paper on Gawain that started this conversation.

 ---